top of page

 There are many legitimate reasons to do this to build a more equal and inclusive society.
 But it’s increasingly clear that not only is this approach not the answer to authoritarianism, it’s often a central part of the problem.

-Progressives sometimes assume that such 'marginalized' constituencies are progressive.
+Progressives sometimes assume that such 'marginalized' constituencies are progressive, or at least, democratic.
 But this is not at all the case.
 For example, authoritarians are often driven by younger voters, and hold strong support among women.
 Even Donald Trump is now sometimes polling ahead of Joe Biden among Generation Z voters, an astonishing shift from 2020 when Biden won this demographic at 60% support to Donald Trump’s 36%.
 The generation in which Trump is most popular is now Millennials.
 His least popular?
 Baby boomers.
 I can hear progressive strategists’ brains failing to compute.

 This pattern is replicating elsewhere.
 Far right populists like Miele in Argentina and Prabowo in Indonesia or Marcos in the Philippines are counting young people among their strongest support base.
 Even Canada is seeing its first truly populist right wing surge, with its strongest support among younger generations.
 Like Biden, Trudeau’s strongest support is among the oldest voters.